Seattle University has several scholarship opportunities for international students.

 International students are those students who are not U.S. citizens or permanent residents and typically require a visa to study in the United States.

-Transfer students who complete an admissions application to Seattle University are automatically considered for merit-based scholarships, which begin at $8,000.
+Transfer students who complete an admissions application to Seattle University are automatically considered for merit-based scholarships.
 These scholarships are renewable for up to four years and are based on the information in the admissions application, not family finances.
 And we guarantee that any amount you receive as an institutional gift will remain constant for all four years you’re eligible at SU.

 Transfer applicants with college coursework completed seven or more years prior to their applying to Seattle University will automatically be considered for grade forgiveness if the GPA is significantly lower than more recent coursework.